Adénomyose utérine et traitements naturels ⎜ DIJO Paris

 1 - Balanced diet: Nourish the body to soothe the mind

 A balanced, nutrient-rich diet can play an important role in managing the symptoms of adenomyosis.
-Here are some of our recommendations to relieve your adenomyosis:
+Here are some of our recommendations to help relieve your adenomyosis:

-• Hydration: Make sure you stay well hydrated by drinking enough water throughout the day, i.e. 1.5 to 2L of water per day.
-To help you, remember to take your bottle with you everywhere.
+• Hydration: Make sure you stay well hydrated by drinking enough water throughout the day, or 1.5 to 2 liters of water per day.
+To help you stay hydrated, consider taking your water bottle with you everywhere.

 2 - Phytotherapy: The power of plants